blissman/ExchangeRateWidget/readme.md

 <script src="path/to/exchangeWidget.js" async></script>
 ```

-Next, to create instances of the exchange widget, add in divs with id's of "exchangeWidget-n" (where n is a unique number), and the class of "exchangeWidget" (you can look at the included index.html file for an example).
+Next, to create instances of the exchange widget, add in divs with id's of "exchangeWidget-n" (where n is a unique number from 0-n), and the class of "exchangeWidget" (you can look at the included index.html file for an example).
 ```html
 <div id="exchangeWidget-n" class="exchangeWidget"></div>
 ```